Dark mode

 — 1.1.
 Systems in the form of a subwoofer, on which a general range speaker is installed on top.
 They are found mainly in concert acoustics — it is convenient to assemble systems for powerful and rich sound from such components.

 — 2.2.
-Further development of the idea embodied in systems 1.1 (see above); in fact, these are sets of two identical columns of 1.1 format.
+Further development of the idea embodied in systems 1.1 (see above); in fact, these are sets of two identical speakers of 1.1 format.
 Such sets are produced from the considerations that for concerts, especially in relatively small rooms, it is often enough just a pair of 1.1 speakers; it is more convenient and often cheaper to buy two such speakers at once than to buy them one at a time.

 — 3.1.
 A system of three speakers (centre and two front), as well as a subwoofer for bass and ultra-low frequencies.
 It is a "stripped down" version of the 5.1 system; according to some manufacturers, such systems are capable of reproducing full surround sound in the absence of rear speakers, due to which they are perfect for installation in small rooms where it is not possible to place full-fledged 5.1 acoustics.